SmartDCCInnovation/dccboxed-nodered-nodes/README.md

   * Send the [DUIS][duis] request to a DCC Boxed
   * Receive a [DUIS][duis] response (both synchronous and asynchronously)

+These three functions greatly reduce the complexity needed to interface with DCC&nbsp;Boxed as they hide the cryptographic operations and different request processing strategies.
+Thus, allowing the user to focus on the application layer, e.g. configuring devices or automating business processes.

 ## Usage

+Ensure you are using Node 16x or later.
+This is because some of the nodes rely on features in the `crypto` library of Node 16x.

+If you have not already, install [*Node-RED*][nodered].
+The below assumes that *Node-RED* is installed globally and not running in a sandbox/docker.
+The nodes in the project are developed and tested against version 3.0.2 of *Node-RED*.

-Install the package into *Node-RED*'s palette using the [standard process][palette].
+Install `@smartdcc/dccboxed-nodered-nodes` package into *Node-RED*'s palette
+using the [standard process][palette].

 <img align="right" width="150" src="images/palette.png">

-This should make a number of nodes available under the `smartdcc` category (see image to right).
+Once installed, it should make available a number of purple nodes under the `smartdcc` category (see image to right).

-To fully use the DUIS signing/validation node it is required to install *Java* (tested against Java&nbsp;11).
-This means, that `java` should be available to the *Node-RED* application, i.e., it is recommended to run *Node-RED* directly on the host without a sandbox/docker environment.
+**Note:** To use "*duis - sign & validate*", "*dccboxed-send*" or "*dccboxed-receive*" nodes it is required to install *Java* (developed and tested against Java&nbsp;11).
+This means, that `java` should be in the `PATH` of the *Node-RED* application.
+For this reason, it is recommended to run *Node-RED* directly on the host without a sandbox/docker environment.
 This simplifies the process of installing `java`.

   * If running without `java` installed, an error will be generated when the sign/validate node is executed.

 ### Typical Usage

-The typical use case of the tool is build around 3 nodes:
+The typical use case of the nodes in this project is built around the following 3 nodes:

   * `duis-template` - Provides template DUIS requests.
   * `dccboxed-send` - Send a DUIS request to a DCC Boxed and output any